nameEqualsJared/CaptureDevelopment/README.md

 </p>

 <p align="center">
-  This repository houses the source code for the [Google Chrome extension Capture](#).
+    This repository houses the source code for the <a href="#">Google Chrome extension Capture</a>.
 It is currently in development.

     Capture lets you save your tabs away, along with notes, for future use.
 </p>